AdobeDocs/analytics.en/help/implement/vars/plugins/getpercentpageviewed.md

 s.p_fo=function(on){var s=this;s.__fo||(s.__fo={});if(s.__fo[on])return!1;s.__fo[on]={};return!0};
 /******************************************** END CODE TO DEPLOY ********************************************/
 ```
-**NOTE:** Adding the comments/version numbers of the code to the AppMeasurement file will help Adobe Support with troubleshooting any potential implementation issues.
+**NOTE:** Adding the comments/version numbers of the code to the AppMeasurement file will help Adobe with troubleshooting any potential implementation issues.

-* Run the getPercentPageViewed function as needed within the doPlugins function or anywhere else (see example calls below)
+### Method #2.
+Edit the Adobe Analytics Extension as contained within Adobe Experience Platform Launch

+* Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
+* Click on the desired property.
+* Go to the [!UICONTROL Extensions] tab, then click the [!UICONTROL Configure] button under the Adobe Analytics extension.
+* Expand the [!UICONTROL Configure tracking using custom code] accordion, which reveals the [!UICONTROL Open Editor] button.
+* Open the custom code editor and paste the plug-in code provided above into the edit window.
+* Save and publish the changes to the Analytics extension.

-## Arguments to Pass In
+## How to Run the Plugin

+When calling the getPercentPageViewed plugin (via JavaScript), be sure to pass in the following arguments:

 * **pid** (optional, string):  A page-based identifier that will be correlated with the percentages provided by the plugin's measurements.
 Defaults to the Analytics' pageName variable OR the URL if the pageName variable is not set.
 * **ch** (optional, boolean):  Set this equal to false (or 0) if you don't want the plugin to take into consideration any changes made to a page's size after its initial load (due to SPA code, dynamic HTML, etc.).  "true" (or 1) is the recommended/default value for this argument

 ## Returns
 The getPercentPageViewed plugin returns nothing; instead, it sets the following variables within the AppMeasurement object:
-* s._ppvPreviousPage = The name of the previous page viewed (As final scrolling measurements for the current page aren't available until after a **new**age loads)
+* s._ppvPreviousPage = The name of the previous page viewed (As final scrolling measurements for the current page aren't available until after a **new** page loads)
 * s._ppvHighestPercentViewed = The highest percent of the previous page that the visitor viewed (height-wise); in other words, the furthest point that the visitor scrolled down to on the previous page
 * s._ppvInitialPercentViewed = The percent of the previous page that was visible when the previous page first loaded
 * s._ppvHighestPixelsSeen = The highest number of total pixels seen (height-wise) as the visitor scrolled down the previous page